Ntropic/QAlgebra.jl/docs/src/api/qExpressions.md

 # qExpressions

-The `qExpressions` module provides the symbolic quantum expressions built on top of the operator and state spaces defined in `qSpace`.
+The `qExpressions` module provides the symbolic quantum expressions built on top of the operator and state spaces defined in `statespace`.
 Expressions can represent single operator terms, sums of terms, indexed sums over subsystems, and full differential equations.

 qAlgebra organizes expressions into: